Original steel wheels

 - 195/75 14″ – similar to the previous

 - 205/70 14″ – may rub front suspension parts on some cars if mounted on wider 5.5″ rims, spacers required

 - 215/65 14″

-Low profile 15 inch tires may be used together with GAZ-21 wheel disks which have the same bolt pattern.
-Some US Ford and Dodge trucks also use disks with the same bolt pattern, but these are not always compatible because of width, center bore diameter or offset.
+Low profile 15 inch tires may be used together with GAZ-21 wheels which have the same bolt pattern.
+Some US Ford and Dodge trucks also use wheels with the same bolt pattern, but these are not always compatible because of width, center bore diameter or offset.